openhab/openhabian/docs/openhabian.md

 ![openHABian-config menu](images/openHABian-config.png)

--   Switch over to the latest *Milestone* or *Snapshot* release of openHAB [*unstable/SNAPSHOT* build](https://www.openhab.org/docs/installation/linux.html#changing-versions)
+-   Switch openHAB versions 2 vs 3 and select the latest *Release*, *Milestone* or *Snapshot* [*unstable/SNAPSHOT* build](https://www.openhab.org/docs/installation/linux.html#changing-versions) version
 -   Install and Setup a [reverse proxy](security.html#nginx-reverse-proxy) with password authentication and/or HTTPS access (incl.
 [Let's Encrypt](https://letsencrypt.org) certificate) for self-controlled remote access
--   Set up a WiFi connection
+-   manually set up a WiFi connection
--   Bind the [openHAB remote console]({{base}}/administration/console.html) to all interfaces
 -   Setup [Backup](#backup) for your system
 -   Easily install and preconfigure [Optional Components](#optional-components) of your choice
--   ... and many more
--   Raspberry Pi specific:
+-   configure Raspberry Pi specific functions
     -   Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...
     -   Use ZRAM to mitigate SD card wearout due to excessive writes
-    -   Move the system partition to an external USB stick or drive
+    -   Move the system partition to an external USB stick or drive ... and much more

 ## Quick Start